+OLDMANS TOWNSHIP

+ORDINANCE 2024-03

+An Ordinance Amending Oldmans Township Code Chapter 110

-Ordinance # [ ]- Tree Removal-Replacement Ordinance
+“Land Use” Tree Removal-Replacement

-[Trees play a critical, often overlooked, role in the water cycle and in the mitigation of stormwater runoff issues such as soil erosion, pollutant reduction, infiltration, quantity reduction, and thermal effects.
-This ordinance is intended to ensure that permittees are considering these undervalued assets in their stormwater management efforts.

-The 2023 Tier A MS4 permit renewal requires permittees to, at a minimum, adopt and enforce a community-wide ordinance to control tree removal and replacement for all types of properties where the municipality has jurisdiction.
-This model ordinance, developed by the Department, can be used by each municipality for consideration in reviewing and/or updating their existing tree ordinance, or adopting a new tree ordinance.
-This model may also be modified by the municipality to meet the needs of their community.]
+BE IT ORDAINED by the Township Committee of the Township of Oldmans that the following section be added to Chapter 110, Land Use, of the Code of the Township of Oldmans:

+TREE REMOVAL/REPLACEMENT

 SECTION I. Purpose:

-An ordinance to establish requirements for tree removal and replacement in [insert name of municipality] to reduce soil erosion and pollutant runoff, promote infiltration of rainwater into the soil, and protect the environment, public health, safety, and welfare.
+An ordinance to establish requirements for tree removal and replacement in the Township of Oldmans, Salem County, to reduce soil erosion and pollutant runoff, promote infiltration of rainwater into the soil, and protect the environment, public health, safety, and welfare.

-[Municipalities that are accredited with the NJ Urban and Community Forestry Program may continue to follow their town’s established forestry program requirements provided their accredited program addresses tree removal and replacement.

-The details of a municipality’s forestry program shall be incorporated by reference or contained within the municipality’s adopted ordinance.
-Please contact the NJ Urban and Community Forestry Program to obtain further information regarding becoming an accredited municipality and the associated requirements.]

-[Municipalities with an existing tree ordinance may contact the Department at stormwatermanager@dep.nj.gov to determine if their ordinance requires modification.]

 SECTION II.
 Definitions:

-For the purpose of this ordinance, the following terms, phrases, words, and their derivations shall have the meanings stated herein unless their use in the text of this ordinance clearly demonstrates a different meaning.
-When consistent with the context, words used in the present tense include the future, words used in the plural number include the singular number, and words used in the singular number include the plural number.
-The use of the word "shall" means the requirement is always mandatory and not merely directory.

 “Applicant” means any “person”, as defined below, who applies for approval

 to remove trees regulated under this ordinance.

-“Critical Root Radius (CRR)” – means the zone around the base of a tree where the majority of the root system is found.
-This zone is calculated by multiplying the diameter at breast height (DBH) of the tree by 1.5 feet.
-For example: a tree with a 6” DBH would have a CRR = 6”x1.5’ = 9’.

 “Diameter at Breast Height (DBH)” means the diameter of the trunk of a mature tree generally measured at a point four and a half feet above ground level from the uphill side of the tree.
 For species of trees where the main trunk divides below the 4 ½ foot height, the DBH shall be measured at the highest point before any division.

 “Hazard Tree” means a tree or limbs thereof that meet one or more of the criteria below.
 Trees that do not meet any of the criteria below and are proposed to be removed solely for development purposes are not hazard trees.
-[Municipalities may choose to require a Licensed Tree Expect to make all Hazard tree determination]

 Has an infectious disease or insect infestation;